 Jerry Dandrige: What’s the matter Charley?
 Afraid I’d never come over without being invited first?

 Every scary movie has some sort of lesson.
 Don’t live in houses where murders have taken place.
 Always abide by quarantine rules.
 Don’t trust transgendered campers.
-Don’t ever have sex, ever.
+Don’t sleep with anyone, ever.
 Don’t bury your dead kid in an indian burial ground.

 Fright Night‘s lesson?
 Seriously, if you’re going to spy on your neighbor you need to be sneakier about it.
 Or if you do and you aren’t sneaky, at least don’t be a tattletale or your neighbor will make your life a living hell.